Naomi Wolf: Conspiracy theories

-Aaron Goldstein wrote in an October 2014 article in The American Spectator, "Her words must be taken not just with a grain of salt, but a full shaker's worth."
-In the same month, Sarah Ditum wrote in the New Statesman, "Perhaps it's not that Wolf is a feminist who's degenerated into conspiracism, but instead that she's a conspiracy theorist who happened to fall into feminism first.
+Sarah Ditum wrote in the New Statesman, "Perhaps it's not that Wolf is a feminist who's degenerated into conspiracism, but instead that she's a conspiracy theorist who happened to fall into feminism first.
 The Beauty Myth is a conspiracy theory of a sort, and sometimes conspiracies are real: the self-replicating power structure of patriarchy is one of them."

 Defense of Julian Assange

-Shortly after the WikiLeaks founder Julian Assange was arrested in 2010, Wolf wrote in an article for The Huffington Post that the allegations made against him by two women amounted to no more than bad manners from a boyfriend.
-His accusers, she later wrote in several contexts, were working for the CIA and Assange had been falsely incriminated.
+Shortly after Julian Assange was arrested in 2010, Wolf wrote in an article for The Huffington Post that the allegations two women made against him amounted to no more than bad manners from a boyfriend.
+His accusers, she later wrote in several contexts, were working for the CIA, and Assange had been falsely accused.